 September, 2007-2008 - Arbor Ceremony

-July, 2008 to October, 2010 - extensive Building permits approved and obtained.
-Prototypes of straw bale and cob huts (Earth, Starr and Sunrise Lodge) built
+July, 2008 to October, 2010 - Prototypes of straw bale and cob huts (Earth, Starr and Sunrise Lodge) built

 Suscol Council is seeking donations from various foundations to fund the design and construction of Suskol House.

 While final planning proceeds we continue the arduous task of raising funds through special events and individual donations.
 Permits have been obtained and funding, construction of the Arbor has begun with donated labor and materials.
 The Arbor is an outdoor arena that will be shaded with willow branches and cedar trees and, as it has no foundation or walls, has not required permits to construct.
-The ground has been graded, the posts and beams are in place and the Arbor is now available for gatherings.
+The ground has been graded, the posts and beams are in place.

 The Property has been officially designated as “open space” by the State of California.